K9 Bug-Out Evacuation List

 Freeze Dried pet food is lightweight and keeps 1 year

-Body rain suit for your self. in your dog's backpack
+- Body rain suit for yourself and family in your dog's saddlebag

 "Evacuate with Your Dogs Help " by Amber Higgins

 Detailed list of items to pack for pets and people

 How-to prepare to go to shelters with a pet

 Pet Evacuation Laws